Organic infant formula & feeding support

-It’s well documented that skin to skin and kangaroo mother care does wonders for baby’s health and wellbeing.1, 2, 3 Infant massage doubles down on this skin to skin contact, acting as another way we can provide healing touch to our babies.
+It’s well documented that skin-to-skin and kangaroo mother care does wonders for baby’s health and wellbeing.123 Infant massage doubles down on this skin-to-skin contact, acting as another way we can provide a healing touch to our babies.

 When done right, infant massage may help your little one cry less, sleep better, and even lower levels of stress hormones.456 In fact, massage has been found to help premature infants gain weight and even potentially lead to a shorter hospital stay.78

 Have more questions?
 Our team of registered dietitian nutritionists and lactation consultants is available to chat for free!
-They’re here to help on our live chat from Monday through Friday, from 8am–6pm (ET).
+They’re here to help on our live chat from Monday - Friday 8am-6pm (ET).
 Chat now!